nolanlawson/emoji-picker-element/README.md

 <emoji-picker></emoji-picker>
 ```

-A lightweight emoji picker, built as a custom element.
+A lightweight emoji picker, distributed as a web component.

-It uses IndexedDB, so it consumes far less memory than other emoji pickers.
+It's built on IndexedDB, so it consumes far less memory than other emoji pickers.
 It also uses [Svelte](https://svelte.dev), so it has a minimal runtime footprint.

 Features: